-Schedule E

-COUNCIL AUTHORITY FOR CONTRACT AWARDS
+COUNCIL AUTHORITY FOR CONTRACT AWARDS CONTRACT INCREASE

-CONTRACT INCREASE

-Project Award Contract Increase for the Contract Administration of High Point Road Rehabilitation (Regional Road 25 to Parkhill Drive)

-Recommendation \$20,400 (exc additional co Point Drive.
+Project Award Contract Increase for the Contract Administration of High Point Road Rehabilitation (Regional Road 25 to Parkhill Drive) Recommendation Staff is recommending the contract increase in the amount of \$20,400 (exclusive of HST) to GM BluePlan Engineering for additional contract administration services required for High Point Drive.
 Purpose of Report As per Section approval is re on 10.1 of Purchasing By-law No. 061-2018, Council equired.

-Background information Through PDA-CRAN-22-051-09, Staff approved the contract award for the design work for the Rehabilitation of High Point Road to GM BluePlan Engineering in the amount of \$93,692 (exclusive of HST).
-One change order was issued for the design work in the amount of \$23,150 (exclusive of HST), approved through CORS-073-22.
-Staff further approved the contract administration work through PDA-CRAN-23-051-06 in the amount of \$85,050 (exclusive of HST).
-One change order was issued for additional contract administration services in the amount of \$4,000 (exclusive of HST).
-The current total for this project is \$205,892 (exclusive of HST).
-This contract increase of \$20,400 (exclusive of HST) is for Geotechnical services beyond the original scope of the project.
-The additional work is a result of unforeseen subsurface conditions, as well as fast progress via smaller (and more frequent) stages by the Contractor.
-GM BluePlan has confirmed

-that the additional funds will cover the remainder of the scope for this contract.

-Staff have reviewed and validated the rates used are consistent with the current Consultant Roster awarded through RFP-21-051.
-The new contract total will be \$226,292 (exclusive of HST).

-Financial Planning Section

-Account Number(s) C33014323-A0611-7210

-Account Description Contract Administration

-Project Total Budget \$3,220,463

-Contract Budget \$0

-Actual (Net of HST Rebate) \$20,759

-Variance (Note 2) \$20,759 (U) (Note 2)

-Funding Source Reallocation of line items within the project
+Background information Through PD award for the Road to GM (exclusive of work in the through CO administration of \$85,050 (e additional con (exclusive of (exclusive of This contrac Geotechnical The addition conditions, a DA-CRAN-22-051-09, Staff approved the contract e design work for the Rehabilitation of High Point I BluePlan Engineering in the amount of \$93,692 HST).
+One change order was issued for the design amount of \$23,150 (exclusive of HST), approved RS-073-22.
+Staff further approved the contract n work through PDA-CRAN-23-051-06 in the amount exclusive of HST).
+One change order was issued for intract administration services in the amount of \$4,000 HST).
+The current total for this project is \$205,892 HST). et increase of \$20,400 (exclusive of HST) is for services beyond the original scope of the project. nal work is a result of unforeseen subsurface that the addit ional funds will cover the remainder of the scope for Staff have re with the curre The new cont viewed and validated the rates used are consistent ent Consultant Roster awarded through RFP-21-051. rract total will be \$226,292 (exclusive of HST).
+Financial Planning Section n: Budge t Impact (Note 1) Account Number(s) C33014323-A0611-7210 Account Description Contract Administration Project Total Budget \$3,220,463 Contract Budget \$0 Actual (Net of HST Rebate) \$20,759 Variance (Note 2) \$20,759 (U) (Note 2) Funding Source Reallocation of line items within the project

 Note 1: Financial impact includes any non-refundable portion of HST.
 Note 2: The unfavourable variance will be managed through the reallocation of other expenditure lines within the project.

-Subject: 2023 Year End Capital Variances

-Recommendation: THAT the new budget adjustments that amount to a net decrease of

-\$1,627,044 to approved capital projects, including the transfers to/from reserves and reserve funds as summarized in the Financial

-Impact section of report CORS-010-24, be approved;

-THAT the capital projects identified as pending closure in Appendix project variance account.

-B, with an approved budget totalling \$33,738,262 be closed;

-THAT a funding adjustment be approved on previously closed capital project C24002721 - Radio Communications to increase Provincial Grant funding on the project by \$188,125 and return funding to the

-THAT \$1,500,000 from the Infrastructure Renewal - Roads and Structures reserve and \$1,500,000 from the Infrastructure Renewal - Recreation, Facilities, and other reserve be transferred to the Project
+Report To: Council From: Glen Cowan, Chief Financial Officer / Treasurer Date: April 15, 2024 Report No: CORS-010-24 Subject: 2023 Year End Capital Variances Recommendation: THAT the new budget adjustments that amount to a net decrease of \$1,627,044 to approved capital projects, including the transfers to/from reserves and reserve funds as summarized in the Financial Impact section of report CORS-010-24, be approved; THAT the capital projects identified as pending closure in Appendix B, with an approved budget totalling \$33,738,262 be closed; THAT a funding adjustment be approved on previously closed capital project C24002721 - Radio Communications to increase Provincial Grant funding on the project by \$188,125 and return funding to the project variance account.
+THAT \$1,500,000 from the Infrastructure Renewal - Roads and Structures reserve and \$1,500,000 from the Infrastructure Renewal - Recreation, Facilities, and other reserve be transferred to the Project Variance Account.

-Variance Account.